Austinjnr/e-commerceProduct-review/README.md

 ## Application
 This application allows users to:
-- Create some products
+- View products
-- Create some users
+- View some users
-- Create some reviews
+- View and delete reviews

 ## Pre-Requisites
 In order to use this repository, you need the following: